reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 ``initial_state``.
 The identity of the ``Ref`` object will be preserved for the lifetime of the element.

-A ``Ref`` is most useful if you need to incur side effect since updating its ``.current`` attribute doesn't trigger a re-render of the element.
+A ``Ref`` is most useful if you need to incur side effects since updating its ``.current`` attribute doesn't trigger a re-render of the element.
 You'll often use this hook alongside :ref:`use_effect` or in response to element event handlers.
-The :ref:`The Game Snake` provides a good use case for ``use_ref``.
+:ref:`The Game Snake` provides a good use case for ``use_ref``.